holoviz-topics/panel-chat-examples/README.md

 Check out the [Gallery](examples/index.md)

-THIS PROJECT IS AN EARLY STAGE AND WILL CHANGE!
+*THIS PROJECT IS IN EARLY STAGE AND WILL CHANGE!*

 ## Install the examples